madebyelise/madebyelise.github.io/_posts/2019-01-30-approach-new-dataset.md

 ---
 ---
 layout: post
-title: How to approach a new dataset?
+title: How to approach a new dataset
 ---

 Let's face it.
 We work with new datasets all the time as data professionals.
 Engineering added new tables to an existing database.
 The boss suggested augmenting our analysis with a public data source.
 As data professionals, we are tempted to dive right in.
 However, before going in too deep, make sure that we understand the data thoroughly.